Seems2Legit/Rainbow-Six-Siege-Player-Stats-API/README.md

 2. Upload it to your webserver to any location
 3. In the getUser.php change the **INSERT EMAIL** and the **INSERT PASSWORD** fields to a uplay account of your choice.
 4. For your security you will need to set an appcode.
 It's also located in the getUser.php and can be changed to a string of your choice (You just have to remember it ;)) WARNING: Obviously you should not use spaces).
+5. The same steps apply for the getSmallUser.php (config.php is in progress)
-5. Give the webserver permissions to edit the API_TICKET file.
+6. Give the webserver permissions to edit the API_TICKET file.
-6. Finished!
+7. Finished!

 ## Usage:
 With this API you can query multiple users at one and it does not matter if you use their names, uplayID's or both.
 (Get requests)